 shoot your useless guns,

-sacrifice your hallowed sheep,
+sacrifice hallowed sheep,

-shun the cold, dark streets,
+shun cold, dark streets,

-to us you’re nasty fleas,
+you’re just nasty fleas,

 …False Gods, False Gods…

-we will live eternally,
+we live eternally,

-hear your painful screams,
+we hear your painful screams,

-keep our cold certainty,
+keep cold certainty,

-you know just what we mean
+know just what we mean

 ….We are False Gods, False Gods..